 - Oxford Literacy Web – Key Stage 2

 All children engage in reading sessions with their teachers and teaching assistants.
-At Foundation Stage, children begin formally taking reading books home as their phonics ability becomes embedded into their everyday reading practice.
+From Early Years, children begin formally taking reading books home, beginning with Storytelling Books (which are books without words) and then, as their phonics ability allows children to read words, books containing words and sentences, which allows phonics to become embedded into their everyday reading practice.
 In Y1, children read weekly, on a one-to-one basis with their teacher.
-Weekly guided reading sessions are used from Y2 to Y6.
+Daily guided reading sessions are used from Y2 to Y6.
 Children are grouped according to their reading and comprehension abilities.

-Further reading activities are delivered through Literacy lessons and other areas of the curriculum.
+Further reading activities are delivered through English lessons and other areas of the curriculum.

 Intervention programs are in place for those children who will benefit from a more targeted, one-to-one approach to reading.
 This involves children accessing a reading ‘Catch-Up’ scheme, enabling these children to become more confident in their reading ability and empowering them to achieve their potential.